alphagov/govuk-import-export-prototype/guidance/ah-import-veterinary-meds.markdown

 A vet or a pharmacist without a [manufacturing authorisation](https://www.gov.uk/guidance/apply-for-a-certificate-to-import-a-veterinary-medicine-into-the-uk) can relabel or repackage allergens that are imported as a finished product.

-This dispensation doesn't apply to allergens that need preparation or mixing before its' supplied.
+This dispensation doesn't apply to allergens that need preparation or mixing before it's supplied.